HildoBijl/stepwise/packages/serialization/README.md

 - `SerializableDomainObject` describes a domain object with a string `type` discriminator.
 - `SerializedDomainObject<Type, SerializedValue>` describes its plain `{ type, value }` storage representation.
 - `SerializationAdapter<TDomainValue, TSerialized>` describes the domain and serialized-value guards together with both conversion functions for one domain type.
+- `SerializationAdapters` is a registry of adapters keyed by their domain type discriminator.

 Because arbitrary nested serialized data cannot statically describe the precise domain types that `deserializeData` will restore, its return type is `unknown`.
 Consumers should narrow the result at an untrusted boundary or assert the expected type when loading data produced by their own application.